dwayne/elm-calculator-tutorial/src/application-logic/calculator/displaying-output.md

 # Displaying Output

-Displaying the output was straightforward.
 The calculator could be in one of 5 states.
 So, for each state we have to stringify the data that's available and determine within which lines to display them.

 ```elm
 type alias Output =